seidhr/muna/packages/@seidhr/sanity-plugin-semantic-sanity/README.md

 Convert Sanity Schemas to an OWL ontology and a JSON-LD Context.

 Why is this useful?
 You could create an API endpoint and dump the content of Sanity with a JSON-LD Context, convert the result to RDF and feed the result along with the ontology into a Sparql endpoint!

+Mind!
+This tool only give you a starting point for manuall tweaking.
+Some can be done with `options.semanticSanity`, some in a more suitable tool like Protégé.

+Also mind!
+It is more of a PoC than anything else.

 ## Installation

 ```
 sanity install @seidhr/sanity-plugin-semantic-sanity
 ```

+Sanity moves the tools default config into `/config` based on the name used in the install step (i might be wrong).
+So either use `sanity install` the full name and scope or use yarn/npm and manual add it to the `sanity.json` file.

 ## Configuration